 Not only are paid ads the first to be seen by people making queries, but they also start displaying in results pages quickly, and you can precisely target according to your segmentation.

 Like how not every formula works for every equation - not every tool will work for every business need.

-It's vitally important to understand the sort of SEM tools that would not only be best suited for your business but also which ones you would be best equipped to use and benefit from.
+It's vitally important to understand the sort of SEM tools and digital marketing software that would not only be best suited for your business but also which ones you would be best equipped to use and benefit from.